FabianS-Privat/CyclonCheatSheetSite/docs/Act 1/Climb.md

 :::tip Simple Read

-Follow the Left Wall from the Entrance.
+Follow the West Edge from the Entrance.
 Detailed Example seen in the Image above.

 :::